HwWobbe/WipHww/README.md

 * * * pick a small test area that has a high incidence of Fraud
 * * * * Ls>law ??
 * review the Fundamental design assumptions for 2023
+* * changes for 2026 are essential given the trend or 2018 - 2022
-* * the Primary focus should be on one particular chosen repo
+* * a primary BpH focus should be on one particular chosen repo
 * * * set a secondary focus to minimize unproductive "wait-time"(s)
 * * refine the Incremental Progress methodologies
 * https://vercel.com/new setup